Mangga Besar, Jakarta: History

 Historically, the area is one of the first 'lokalisasi' area of the Batavian era.
 In the past, the Batavian community knew PSK as 'cabo', which was adapted from 'caibo' - a mandarin term for ladies of the night.
 Visitors were VOC officials and Chinese traders.
+Husada Hospital was established in 1924 making it one of the longest-serving hospitals in Jakarta.

+Demographics

-Population of this neighborhood are predominantly ethnic Chinese Indonesian like the adjacent Chinatown of Glodok.
+Historically, the population of this neighborhood was predominantly ethnic Chinese Indonesian like the adjacent Chinatown of Glodok, but the Chinese Indonesian population has been shrinking.
 There are at least 3 Chinese temples within the neighborhood.
-Vihara Avalokitesvara. temple was built in 1936, has altars of Buddha and Guan Yin (Goddess of Mercy).
-Husada Hospital, which was previously known as Jang Seng Le is located in the area, was established in 1924, making it one of the longest-serving hospitals in Jakarta.
+Vihara Avalokitesvara temple, one of the Chinese temples, was built in 1936 and has altars of Buddha and Guan Yin (Goddess of Mercy).

+Today, Mangga Besar is increasingly becoming known as Jakarta’s "Little Italy".
+A growing number of Italians are moving into Mangga Besar, and they are establishing businesses such as restaurants, grocery stores, bakeries, and pizzerias.

 Culinary, club, cafe and karaoke

 Mangga Besar is famous as a notorious nightlife area of Jakarta.
 Not only notorious as the center of nightlife, Mangga Besar is also known for its tempting eateries.
-A variety of Chinese food and also a variety of food from the Indonesian archipelago under the influence of Chinese culture, which is unique and interesting about foods of Mangga Besar.
-Chinese dishes made from dog, turtle, cobras, frogs and lizard meat can be found here.
+A variety of Chinese food and also a variety of food from the Indonesian archipelago as well as Western food, which is unique and interesting about foods of Mangga Besar.
+With the increasing Italian population, Mangga Besar has become home to some of the best Italian restaurants in Jakarta.

 Numerous bars, nightclubs, karaoke, cafe, massage parlors and sex-hotel located in the area.
 Lokasari Plaza is a shopping mall which also houses hotels, nightclubs, bar, karaoke and massage parlor.